fx-giant/giant-documentations/visual/timeline-chart.md

 ![TimeLine Images](./images/timeline-chart/images.PNG)

 ### Sorting and Filtering
-Sorting and filtering helps in minimising large data sets to focus on certain
+Sorting and filtering helps in minimising large data sets to focus on certain key points within the dataset.

 ![TimeLine Sort and Filter](./images/timeline-chart/sort-and-filter.PNG)